sentenz/convention/internal/about/software-design-principles.md

 10. Deploy by Features

     - Prepare for release
-      > Conduct a final round of testing, including user acceptance testing, to validate the overall system's functionality and usability.
+      > Conduct a final round of testing, including user acceptance testing, to validate the functionality and usability of the system.

     - Deploy the software
       > Once the system is deemed ready, deploy it to the production environment, making it available to end-users.